Kurs

 Pre konwledge: Upper secondary school, bachelor, or equivalent.

-Scope: 80 hours if approved examination is to be registered as 3 Hp (Higher Education Credits) or 40 hours if approved examination is registered as a certificate.
+Scope: 40 hours if approved examination is registered as a certificate.

 Location: Distance learning via zoom and on campus